 During the holidays, a lot of things are in flux.
-People have more days off or are working different schedules, and businesses operate at different hours.
+People have more days off over the holidays or are working different schedules, and businesses operate at different hours.

-If there will be changes to your practice, communicate those with patients well before the holiday season.
+If there will be changes to your practice because of the holidays, communicate those with patients well before the holiday season.
 This can help minimize any confusion with appointment bookings and minimize the number of phone calls your staff has to answer during the holidays.
 According to PatientPop, almost one-third of practices (32.6 percent) spend more than 10 hours a week returning patient phone calls and emails, so this can be a significant time-saver.

 Online directories including Google My Business offer the ability to input special hours for major holidays, so making sure those are updated can save your staff from answering questions about availability over and over again.
-Also, make sure you update your website with any changes in schedule and services.
-Cover your bases by communicating any changes with current and new patients via email and your social media accounts as well.
+Also, make sure you update your website with any changes in schedule and services for the holidays.
+Cover your bases by communicating any changes during the holidays with current and new patients via email and your social media accounts as well.

 Between spending more time with their families, buying holiday gifts, and traveling, patients may be busier than usual during the holiday season.
-Offering online scheduling can provide patients with full transparency into your schedule alongside the convenience of being able to book outside of business hours.
+Offering online scheduling can provide patients with full transparency into your schedule during the holidays alongside the convenience of being able to book outside of business hours.

-This can also mean fewer phone calls and emails for your staff during business hours, which can be a significant help, especially if you’re shorter on staff than usual.
+This can also mean fewer phone calls and emails for your staff during business hours, which can be a significant help, especially if you’re shorter on staff than usual over the holidays.
 PatientPop research revealed that 33.8 percent of practices report spending more than 10 hours a week scheduling and confirming patient appointments.
 Online scheduling can reduce some of your staff’s workload and free their time so they can place a greater focus on the patient experience.